joncox123/GhostBusterPlus/README.md

 ## GhostBusterPlus
 A utility to improve the eInk experience on the Lenovo ThinkBook Plus Gen 4 laptop.

+Your support helps me to continue developing open source projects just like this one.
+Please considering donating if you find this software useful.
+Thanks!
 [![Buy Me A Coffee](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&slug=joncox&button_colour=FFDD00&font_colour=000000&font_family=Inter&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/joncox)

 ### NEW: Version 1.0.3 has been released and should be working reliably now.